dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 :::code language="csharp" source="snippets/patterns/DeclarationAndTypePattern.cs" id="IsExpression":::

 When you use the declaration pattern with the `is` operator within the `if` statement, like in the preceding example, declared variables are assigned and can be used within the `if` statement only.
+However, the variable's scope is the scope that contains the `if` statement.
 For more information about the scope of variables, see the [Scope of pattern variables](~/_csharplang/proposals/csharp-7.0/pattern-matching.md#scope-of-pattern-variables) section of the [feature proposal note](~/_csharplang/proposals/csharp-7.0/pattern-matching.md).

 The following example demonstrates the declaration pattern within the `switch` expression: